Cuba Scams: What to Expect When Travelling in Cuba

 Things started going downhill fast when we arrived in Trinidad, after spending a few days in Havana.

-My travel partner and I had both contracted gastro and it hit us hard.
+My travel partner and I had both contracted gastro and it hit us hard (here’s at least one way you can avoid travel diarrhoea in Cuba).
 So, our time in Trinidad was mostly a write off.
 Such a shame, as it was the city I’d been most looking forward to seeing.

 We spent two days in the same casa – trying to sleep off whatever we’d caught, not to much avail.
 The casa owner – our “Casa Mama” as we nicknamed her, was an absolute gem.